sandialabs/Spitfire/docs/source/demo/flamelet/introduction_to_flamelets.rst

 Initial Conditions
 ------------------

-Note above that we used the “unreacted,”equilibrium," and “Burke-Schumann” strings for the ``initial_condition`` argument.
+Note above that we used the “unreacted,”equilibrium,” and “Burke-Schumann” strings for the ``initial_condition`` argument.
 The temperature and fuel mass fraction profiles for these special states are plotted below.
 An unreacted mixture is only mixed, with linear species